Celebration Days

 What are the special events?

 Our special event days bring our students and families to campus for a day of interactive and educational activities.
-These events are for our students to celebrate their participation in our programs, interact with college students, experience a college campus and engage in activities.
+These events allow our students to celebrate their participation in our programs, interact with college students, experience college life, and engage in fun, hands-on activities.
+In 2025, Maryland Mentor Corps Celebration Day will be combined into one exciting day on Friday, May 9th, 2025, from 8 AM to 2 PM.
+The event will celebrate both the Maryland Reading and Maryland Math programs, creating an unforgettable experience for students and mentors alike.

 What does a volunteer do for an event?

-Depending on the event and volunteer shift, you may work with students in reading/mathematics activities or help with logistical set-up and clean-up.
-The online sign-up form gives more information about duties associated with each day and shift.
+Depending on the event and volunteer shift, you may work with students in reading/mathematics activities or assist with logistical set-up and clean-up.
+The online sign-up form provides more information about duties associated with each day and shift.

 How do I get credit for my organization for volunteering?